 Hypocrisy and hypocrite See:

-Apparently, much of Christendom is vainly looking forward to events or
+Unquestionably, much of Christendom is vainly looking forward to events or

 developments signified by the terms Parousia and Apocalypse.
 The most